Lesson 3 of 13 · ⏱ 45 min · ✓ Free

 1 # number may vary on your system

-Create a file called duplicates.txt with these lines — some repeated: maize, rice, sorghum, rice, maize, wheat, maize.
-Then use sort and uniq -c to count how many times each species appears.
-Sort the counts from highest to lowest.
+Navigate to ~/bash-linux-bioinformatics/module-1-foundations/.
+Create duplicates.txt with these seven lines: maize, rice, sorghum, rice, maize, wheat, maize.
+Then use a piped command to count how many times each species appears, sorted highest to lowest.

 Show answer